rgongw0414/Cpp-OOP/README.md

+# Big Picture of Polymorphism
+### Targets
+* Polymorphism (Target):
+  * Dynamic Binding (Means of polymorphism)
+  * vtable (Means of dynamic binding)

+Polymorphism is the goal.
+To accomplish it, the concept of dynamic binding comes into help.
+Among the implementations of dynamic binding, vtable is one of the most common options adopted.
+### Relationships

+Polymorphism -> Dynamic Binding -> vtable (virtual functions)

+* Polymorphism:

+  * Goal: Enable objects of different derived classes to be treated as objects of a common base class, allowing for flexible and reusable code.

+* Dynamic Binding:

+  * Mechanism: Ensure that the correct virtual function is called based on the runtime type of the object.

+  * How: Uses the vtable to achieve runtime function resolution.

+* vtable:

+  * Implementation: Stores pointers to virtual functions for a class.

+  * Purpose: Supports dynamic binding by providing a way to look up the correct function to call at runtime.

+### Means
+* Dynamic Binding (Means):

+Dynamic binding is the mechanism that achieves polymorphism. **It ensures that the correct function is called for an object, based on its runtime type rather than its compile-time type**.
+Dynamic binding is accomplished through the use of virtual functions and vtables.

+* vtable (Means):

+The vtable (virtual table) is a data structure used to implement dynamic binding.
+The vtable holds pointers to the virtual functions of a class.
+When a virtual function is called on an object, **the runtime system looks up the function pointer in the vtable to determine the correct function to execute**.

 # Polymorphism
 * If an instance sends a stimulus to another instance, but does not have to be aware of which class the receiving instance belongs to, we say that we have polymorphism.
 * Polymorphism is saying that the behavior of an object in response to an event (function call) is determined by the object itself
+* **It allows objects of different classes to be treated as objects of a common base class**
+* **Polymorphism enables functions to use objects of different types through a uniform interface (Base), providing flexibility and reusability in code.**
+* For every inherited virtual functions, they are not resolved until they are called
 * To achieve Polymorphism in C++, one can coordinate virtual functions, and class inheritance, etc.
   * [polymorphism/person.cpp](polymorphism/person.cpp)
   ``` c++